andriesbron/OMML/OMML/readme.md

 </omml:omml>
 ```

-The standalone OMML container follows in that sense the philosophy of the RSS container which is given by a channel tag wrapped by an rss tag.
+The standalone OMML container follows in that sense the philosophy of the RSS container which is given by a channel tag wrapped by an rss tag, however, an OMML container is allowed to contain multiple production elements.

 ## omml:production